Dean20030514/CSE-4095-Deep-Learning-Project-Proposal-Pneumonia-Detection-from-Chest-X-Rays-new/docs/PRESENTATION_SCRIPT.md

 **Q4: What about computational requirements?**

-"EfficientNet-B2 runs inference in about 50 milliseconds per image on a standard GPU, or 300-400ms on CPU.
-This is fast enough for real-time triage in emergency rooms.
-Model size is 36 MB—easily deployable on edge devices or mobile X-ray machines.
-Training takes about 2-3 hours on a single GPU for 15 epochs."
+"Our models run inference in about 50-100 milliseconds per image on a standard GPU (RTX 5070), or 200-400ms on CPU.
+This is fast enough for real-time triage.
+Model sizes range from 80-90 MB—easily deployable on edge devices or mobile X-ray machines.
+Training times vary: 24 minutes for ResNet18 up to 204 minutes for our best aug_aggressive configuration on GPU.
+On Colab Free, expect 2-4 hours for full training."

 **Q5: Can this work for COVID-19 detection?**